-- If the value of the instrument is less than $1,000, the crime is treated as misdemeanor forgery punishable by up to 1 year in the county jail, a fine up to $1,000.00, or both.
+- If the value of the instrument is less than $1,000, the crime is treated as misdemeanor forgery punishable by up to a year in the county jail, a fine of up to $1,000, or both.

-- If the value is $1,000 or more but less than $2,500, the crime is treated as felony forgery punishable a prison term of up to 2 years or a county jail term of up to 1 year, a fine of up to $1,000, or by both.
+- If the value is $1,000 or more but less than $2,500, the crime is treated as felony forgery punishable by a prison term of up to two years or a county jail term of up to a year, a fine of up to $1,000, or both.

-- If the value is $2,500 or more but less than $15,000, the crime is treated as felony forgery punishable a prison term up to 5 years or up to 1 year in the county jail, or a fine of up to $1,000, or by both.
+- If the value is $2,500 or more but less than $15,000, the crime is treated as felony forgery punishable a prison term of up to five years or up to a year in the county jail, a fine of up to $1,000, or both.

-- If the value $15,000 or more, the crime is again treated as felony forgery punishable by a prison term up to 8 years, or by a fine of up to $1,000, or both.
+- If the value is $15,000 or more, the crime is again treated as felony forgery punishable by a prison term of up to eight years, or a fine of up to $1,000, or both.

 Values May Be Aggregated